-Here I'll be talking about the process of creating ReY, a character that I made for the Beyond Human challenge (real-time) on ArtStation.
+Here I'll be talking about the process of creating ReY, a character that I made for the Beyond Human challenge on ArtStation.
 I decided to develop my own video game character design, and here I will take us from concept art to final render.
 Eventually I even did a few animations for ReY; she's a character for a game, after all, so she has to be 'alive'.

 I really like characters designed by Anna Cattish and Jamie Hewlett, so I took these as a kind of base for my own design – which won the challenge.
 I was also focused on the Overwatch style in my workflow, and I strongly recommend you guys take a look at it.

 I used mostly ZBrush, aside from some hard-surface parts.
 Here I switched to 3ds Max instead, because it's more comfortable for me.
 I also did retopology and the character's pose sketch in 3ds Max, and GoZ was a great help here.